Budapest Attractions - what to see in Budapest

 Budapest has several attractions that are highly recommended to visit.

-If you are trying to plan your Budapest trip, you will quickly realize, that there are so many things to see, so much to experience and so much history in Budapest that it can be hard to know where to begin.
+If you are trying to plan your Budapest trip, you will quickly realize, that in this beloved city there are so many things to see, so much to experience and so much history in Budapest that it can be hard to know where to begin.

 Remains of an ancient Roman Civil Town, Turkish baths, monarchical grandeur, Zsolnay-accented Art Nouveau, Bauhaus and award-winning modern architecture, café culture, quaint Jewish quarter and leafy Buda – just a few examples.

 This post will highlight the most important ones to help you to make the most out of your stay.

 The city has been called the ‘Paris of the East’ but it’s very much it’s own.

 A traveller in the early 20th century wrote: